Cookies Policy

 Responsible: David Sales Lérida; david.sales@uca.es

-Responsible: Francisco Miguel Morales Sánchez; fmiguel.morales@uca.es
+Manager: Francisco Miguel Morales Sánchez; fmiguel.morales@uca.es

 Description: MECHANICAL PROFILOMETER: Measurement of layer thicknesses, roughness and textures.
 Spatial frequency analysis.
 OPTICAL PROFILOMETER: Measurement of layer thicknesses (including multilayers), volume and area of incrustations, pores or surface characteristics.
 Measurement of roughness and texture.
 Spatial frequency analysis.
 Real-colour 3D images of surfaces and CAD files.
 The service is aimed at obtaining surface metrology results related to shaping and/or machining, surface treatments (chemical etching, abrasion, polishing), application of layers or coatings (paints, layer deposition), quality control of machining tools, as well as obtaining experimental CAD data from devices, with accuracies of up to 1 nm and with samples up to 30 cm in size.
 Those requesting the service will describe the necessary measurements or studies in order to assess its feasibility and determine the budget and terms under which it can be carried out.
 Responsible: Juan María González Leal; juanmaria.gonzalez@uca.es